Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses: Method

 \subsection{Model Adaptation with Calibration Tokens}

 While foundation models trained on massive rectilinear datasets excel at processing sequences of perspective images, they fail to generalize to fisheye imagery.
-When presented with fisheye inputs, the frozen backbone generates features that fall outside the learned data manifold (of perspective images), resulting in distorted geometric reconstructions and erroneous camera pose estimates.
+When presented with fisheye inputs, the frozen backbone generates features that fall outside the learned data manifold of perspective images, resulting in distorted geometric reconstructions and erroneous camera pose estimates.

 To bridge this gap, we align fisheye feature representations with those of perspective images by introducing $K$ learnable calibration tokens into each transformer layer.
 As illustrated in \cref{fig:method}, these tokens are inserted into all the encoder layers except the initial $L_0$ layers to modulate the high-level features.
-The learnable tokens "re-calibrate" the values of fisheye features such that they resemble those of perspective images to enable a pre-trained model to infer attributes of the 3D scene with high-fidelity.
+The learnable tokens ``recalibrate'' the values of fisheye features such that they resemble those of perspective images to enable a pre-trained model to infer attributes of the 3D scene with high fidelity.
 Specifically, we reformulate the transformer encoder, frame-wise, and global attention layers from \cref{eq:enc,eq:frame,eq:global} as

-where $\boldsymbol{\phi}_{\text{M},k}^{(\ell)} \in \R^d$ represents the $k$-th calibration token at the $\ell$-th layer of module $\text{M} \in \{\text{E}, \text{F}, \text{G}\}$ and the semicolon denotes concatenation.
+where $\boldsymbol{\phi}_{\text{M},k}^{(\ell)} \in \R^d$ represents the $k$-th calibration token at the $\ell$-th layer of module $\text{M} \in \{\text{E}, \text{F}, \text{G}\}$.
 In other words, at each encoder and frame-wise attention layer, $K$ calibration tokens adapt the $N$ image tokens separately.
-At each global attention layer, $K$ calibration tokens adapt the $S \cdot N$ number of image tokens of the entire sequence jointly.
-Each layer has its own set of calibration tokens, which are dropped immediately at each layer, both for efficiency to avoid the quadratic complexity of attention layers and to localize their direct latent calibration effect to each layer.
-During training, only calibration tokens are learned and the original backbone is entirely frozen for efficiency and to ensure backwards compatibility with perspective images.
+At each global attention layer, $K$ calibration tokens adapt the $SN$ image tokens of the entire sequence jointly.
+Each layer has its own set of calibration tokens, which are dropped immediately at each layer to localize the latent calibration effect to each layer.
+During training, only calibration tokens are learned, while the original backbone is entirely frozen for efficiency and to preserve the model's knowledge on perspective images.